| Postcode South | |

 Toiling in the lowlands ....

-I awoke at just before 08:00am and got out of my tent to be greeted by a very pleasant morning; all sunshine and blue sky.
-A few early locals began to stir as I was eating a breakfast bar and packing my tent away, but nobody seemed to notice me and I slipped unobtrusively out of Aust at about 09:20am.
+I woke at just before eight to a very pleasant morning — all sunshine and blue sky.
+A few early locals began to stir as I ate a breakfast bar and packed the tent, but nobody seemed to notice me and I slipped unobtrusively out of Aust at about twenty past nine.

-From today, my Postcode South route was virgin territory for me.
-I hadn’t gotten any further south than Aust during my attempt back in June.
+From today, my Postcode South route was virgin territory.
+I hadn't gotten any further south than Aust during my June attempt.

 Hospitality from the Fox ....